Mitsuyo Maeda: Cuba, Mexico, and Central America

-In 1908, toured Spain with Sadakazu Uyenishi.
+In 1908, Maeda toured Spain with Sadakazu Uyenishi.
 Around this time, he earned the nickname "Conde Koma" (literally "Count Combat" in Spanish and Portuguese).
 According to the Japanese National Diet Library:

 When Maeda visited Barcelona, he saw an advertisement for a lecture given by a man calling himself the "Japanese judo champion", who was the man who he had known had not sufficient skill to call themself the champion at all.
 He decided to offer a challenge to the man under a false name to teach him a lesson so that he should not refuse to accept the challenge if he knew the challenger was Maeda.
 When he had difficulty hitting upon a good name, he first thought of the name, "Komaru Maeda" from the Japanese word "Komaru" which means "to be in difficultly" as he was in financial difficulty at the time, and at last he decided to take up "Koma" alone from "Komaru" and to add "Conde" which means "count" in Spanish in front of it.
 Thus his nickname, "Conde Koma" was given birth.
 He offered a challenge under the name "Conde Koma", but his opponent soon found the challenger was Maeda and called off the bout.

 During November 1908, Maeda went to Paris, France, apparently to see his friend Akitaro Ono.
 From Paris, he went to Havana, arriving there on December 14, 1908, and his twice-a-day wrestling act quickly proved to be very popular.
 On July 23, 1909, Maeda left Havana for Mexico City.
 His debut in Mexico City took place at the Virginia Fabregas Theater on July 14, 1909.
 This show was a private demonstration for some military cadets.
 Shortly afterwards, Maeda began appearing at the Principal Theater.
 In a similar fashion to how the jujutsu pioneers in Europe did things, Maeda put on “all comers” matches against anyone willing to test their luck on stage.
 His standing offer was 100 pesos (US$50) to anyone he could not throw, and 500 pesos (US$250) to anyone who could throw him.

 During September 1909, a Japanese calling himself Nobu Taka arrived in Mexico City for the purpose of challenging Maeda for what the Mexican Herald said would be the world jujutsu championship.
 After several months of public wrangling, Taka and Maeda met at the Colon Theater on November 16, 1909; Taka won.
 There was an immediate rematch, and four days later, Maeda was pronounced the champion.